Hackers Aren’t Your Biggest Threat

 Breaches that come from employees are often the most damaging.
 More than 10% of all breaches are caused by insider theft.
 Any size company may deal with this.
-In 2014 alone insiders caused breaches at large companies such as Capital One, VAMC – San Antonio, and Home Depot as well as small organizations such as the Western Regional Center for Brain and Spine Surgery, Ladies First Choice, Inc. and University of Massachusetts Memorial Medical Center.
-In some cases, new loans and accounts were opened in others names.
-In other cases the information was sold.
-Some is due to disgruntled employees.
-Other times it may be because employees release information to the media because they don’t believe the company is being honest, ethical, or doing the right thing.
+In 2014 alone, insiders caused breaches at large companies such as Capital One, VAMC – San Antonio, and Home Depot as well as small organizations such as the Western Regional Center for Brain and Spine Surgery, Ladies First Choice, Inc. and University of Massachusetts Memorial Medical Center.

 How it works

 With agents placed on each server storing sensitive data, encryption keys are issued from your provider.
-The agents communicate to the key management servers which instruct the agent which data to encrypt and who can have access to it.
+The agents communicate to the key management servers, which instruct the agent which data to encrypt and who can have access to it.
 The agent then controls the encryption and decryption of data in real-time.
-The access controls are separate from your internal AD which allows more granular control and can block those administrators and IT personnel that normally have access to everything.
+The access controls are separate from your internal AD which allows more granular control.
+It can also block those administrators and IT personnel that normally have access to everything.
 Auditing and reporting can be enabled so you can see who is accessing what and when they are doing it.
-This allows you greater insight into malicious activity by insiders and may even help detect when hackers are using an insiders authorized credentials to access sensitive data.
-This reduces the time to discovery and mitigation.
+This allows you greater insight into malicious activity by insiders.
+It may even help detect when hackers are using an insiders authorized credentials to access sensitive data.

 This solution works regardless of where your servers and data is located.
 If it is hosted at a cloud provider, the provider would only have access to encrypted data without any access to the keys to decrypt it.
 This keeps your data secure from hosting providers and other 3rd parties.
 No software or configuration is needed on the employees’ endpoint systems and all applications work as they normally would.
 It is completely transparent to users and other systems that interact with your sensitive data.